 1962 Ford Cougar 406

 The 1962 Ford Cougar 406 was a concept car for the Thunderbird built by Dean Jeffries for Ford Motor Company.
-The cougar featured Mercedes 300 SL-type gullwing doors, and it was originally painted Candy Apple Red.
+The futuristic build featured top hinged, electrically operated Mercedes 300 SL-type gull-wing doors, and swing-up headlights that were concealed in the tips of the front fenders.
+Power came from a 406 cubic inch V-8.
+The engine developed 405 horsepower and 448 pound feet of torque.

 The Cougar was shown as part of the Ford Custom Caravan exhibit.